ChenglongMa/SkinToneClassifier/README.md

 5. `props n`: the proportion of the `n`-th dominant color, (0~1.0).
 6. `skin tone`: the skin tone category of the detected face.
 7. `PERLA`: the **label** of skin tone category of the detected face.
 8. `accuracy`: the accuracy of the skin tone category of the detected face, (0~100).
-The larger the better.
+The larger, the better.

 ## Detailed Usage